gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 <!-- ======================= END CHALLENGE ======================= -->

-We can notice a couple of things about adjacency matrices:
+Based upon our observations from the above questions, we can notice a couple of things about adjacency matrices:
 - Unless a node has an edge with itself the diagonal from [0][0] to [n-1][n-1] will be `False`
 - If the graph is undirected the, entries across the central diagonal will be mirror images
   - if (1, 2) is `True`, then (2, 1) must also be `True`
 - We use the indices each row  would need some way to convert a node in the graph to a number

+#### Adjacency Matrix Big O

 For a graph _G(N, E)_, where _N_ is the number of nodes and _E_ the number of edges, this solution provides: